 How to Become a Licensed Official

-When you have successfully completed your basic line umpire course, you can apply online for an LTA official’s license.
+When you have successfully completed your introductory line umpire course, you can apply online for an LTA official’s license.
 Please take note that you will need to undergo a criminal background check in order to apply for an official’s license.

 - Simply, go to the LTA website.

 - Hover over Member’s access your Area and select Officials from the dropdown menu.
 This will take you into the Officials area.

 - Choose the License tab.
 This will take you to the application page.
 Officials will be able to click apply if they meet both the grade or qualification criteria as well as have a valid LTA DBS check.

 The LTA Official’s License costs 25 pounds per annum.
 This can be applied for and paid online by logging in to your members’ area on the LTA website.